DataDog/datadog-go/README.md

 "asynchronous" does not allow for error checking but guarantees that calls are instantaneous (<1ms).
 This is similar to UDP behavior.

 Currently, in 2.x, "blocking" is the default behavior to ensure backward compatibility.
 To use the "asynchronous" behavior, use the `statsd.WithAsyncUDS()` option.
-**Version 3.0 will drop support for the blocking mode.** As such, we suggest enabling the "asynchronous" mode.
+We recommend enabling the "asynchronous" mode.

 ## Performance / Metric drops